wyki-io/aggro/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using:
 ```
-./mvnw quarkus:dev
+./mvnw quarkus:dev -pl :app
 ```

+You may need to first run `./mvnw install` in order to have the application dependencies correctly installed in your local Maven repository.

 ## Packaging and running the application